-Mackenzie Lueck: Amazon Pulls Novel By Murder Suspect Ayoola Ajayi
+Mackenzie Lueck: Amazon Pulls Novel by Murder Suspect Ayoola Ajayi

 Authorities haven’t disclosed a motive for Lueck’s murder, how she died, or how she might have met the alleged murderer.
 According to KUTV, a CBS affiliate in Salt Lake City, both Lueck and Ajayi had profiles on “sugar baby” websites, where younger women can meet older men.

-On Monday, Lueck’s friends told Fox News they believed the alleged killer was “hunting for women” and demanded social media users to stop blaming the victim.
+On Monday, Lueck’s friends told Fox News they believed the alleged killer was “hunting for women” and demanded that social media users stop blaming the victim.

 “No person regardless of their gender or dating life deserves to die,” said one friend of Lueck’s, Ashley Fine.
 “Mackenzie is not responsible for the death and murder of Mackenzie.
 There’s only one person responsible for that, and we’re here to hold him responsible and we’re going to keep holding him responsible.”